Maryborough Castlemaine District Football Netball League: History

+with the scores 9.17 (71) to 2.7 (19).

+In 1901, Port Melbourne visited Maryborough and defeated the Maryborough association, 8.7 (55) to 2.9 (21).

+In 1924, there was a draw in the grand final, the scores being Moorlort 11.12 (78) to Dunolly 9.24 (78), with Moorlort winning the replay the following week.

+In 1929, the Maryborough DFA became known as the Maryborough District Football League.

-The Maryborough District Football League was formed prior to 1914.
-It absorbed a number of clubs from the Castlemaine District Football League, when that competition ceased in 1952.
+Maryborough & DFL absorbed a number of clubs from the Castlemaine District Football League, when that competition ceased after the 1952 football season.
 Other clubs from the Castlemaine District Football League moved to the Bendigo District Football Association.

-The name was changed to Maryborough Castlemaine District Football League in 1982.
+The competitions name was changed to Maryborough Castlemaine District Football League in 1982.

-In 2011 the league admitted 4 clubs from the Lexton Plains Football League that had gone into recess.
+In 2011 the league admitted four clubs from the Lexton Plains Football League that had gone into recess.

-The highest ever score in a senior game of Australian rules football was scored in this league in 1990, when Campbells Creek defeated Primrose 100.34 (634) to 3.0 (18).
+The highest ever score in a senior game of Australian rules football was scored in this league in 1990 when Campbells Creek defeated Primrose 100.34 (634) to 3.0 (18).

-On 27 June 2015, Navarre defeated Royal Park to set a new record for most consecutive wins (31) in the Maryborough Castlemaine District Football League.
-Navarre's last loss was in the 2013 2nd Qualifying Final where Newstead won by 24 points.
+Between round one of 2014 and round ten of 2016, Navarre won 50 consecutive matches in a row in senior football in the Maryborough Castlemaine District Football League.
+Navarre's last loss was in the 2013 Second Qualifying Final when Newstead won by 24 points.